uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 The `myquota` command is also useful if you forget where your directories are located.

-For more information on data management, see our [Data Management user guides](user-information/user-guides/data-management).
+For more information on data management, see the [Data Management user guides](user-information/user-guides/data-management).

 ### Transferring files